TimeDelta/q-vs-c_enc_dec_nonstationary/README.md

 The key hypotheses examined include:
 > - ***Latent Complexity Matching:*** An effective encoder of a time-series should reflect the complexity characteristics of the time series on which it was trained in its bottleneck (the absolute difference between the metrics should negatively correlate to the loss).
 In particular, the above-mentioned complexity metrics are expected to correlate between features extracted from the model bottlenecks over its validation series and the validation series themselves from the same dataset on which the model was trained.
-A high complexity signal might require the encoder to use a similarly high-complexity latent representation to faithfully capture the signal’s variability, especially in a highly non-stationary regime.
+A high complexity signal should require the encoder to use a similarly high-complexity latent representation to faithfully capture the signal's variability, especially in a highly non-stationary regime.
 This is expected for DE in particular because the quantum versions being able to maintain superpositions and mixtures of basis states in the bottleneck that retain uncertainty (entropy), whereas a classical bottleneck might collapse information more consistently into a few active features, especially given the linear nature of the model architectures.
 > - ***Prediction vs Reconstruction Objective:*** Autoregressive tasks (predicting the next state) will converge faster and attain lower final cost than reconstruction on the same highly non-stationary data.
-I posit that, in such a highly non-stationary regime, predicting the next state is an easier and more informative task for capturing the dynamics relevant to the task than reconstructing the input is.
+In such a highly non-stationary regime, predicting the next state should be an easier and more informative task for capturing the dynamics relevant to the task than reconstructing the input is.
 A transition-based training signal directly emphasizes learning the evolving pattern.
-This should translate into better alignment with the dataset’s complexity (e.g., chaotic or highly complex sequences should force the model to utilize its capacity more effectively) because .
+This should produce a closer match between the dataset’s complexity metrics and those of the model’s bottleneck representations, since those metrics are based on state differences, which is exactly what the reconstruction objective emphasizes.
 This paper will also assess if transition encoders indeed show improved training efficiency (more negative slope to the reconstruction/prediction loss history).
 Additionally, an examination will be done into whether the learned latent representations from transition models correlate more strongly with known complexity measures (i.e. higher latent entropy for higher complexity data), supporting the idea that they “encode complexity” more faithfully than an ENC-DEC trained on reconstruction.
-> - ***Recurrent vs Feedforward:*** Recurrent models will outperform non-recurrent models in final loss because the hidden state contains temporal information relevant to the nonstationarity but the difference will be smaller in the quantum architecture because of the facts that its latent state is exponentially larger than its classical counterpart despite having a single qubit per feature and that the quantum embedding only uses single-qubit rotation gates, thus preventing full utilization of the embedding space.
+> - ***Recurrent vs Feedforward:*** Recurrent models will exacerbate the ruggedness of the landscapes (increased steepness, curvature, etc.) but ultimately outperform non-recurrent models in final loss because the hidden state contains temporal information relevant to the nonstationarity.
+However, the difference will be smaller in the quantum architecture because of the facts that its latent state is exponentially larger than its classical counterpart despite having a single qubit per feature and that the quantum embedding only uses single-qubit rotation gates, thus preventing full utilization of the embedding space.
 Moreover, recurrent encoders will exhibit different bottleneck characteristics, potentially higher entropy, since the hidden state provides an additional pathway to carry information.
 Another hypothesis is that recurrence being added to the autoencoder objective will not be enough to outcompete the autoregressive versions without recursion, especially since the implemented recursion adds only a single extra parameter.
 > - ***Quantum vs Classical:*** In their cost histories, quantum models will have higher mean absolute first and second derivatives during training because they often exhibit highly non-linear loss landscapes (Holzer, Turkalj; 2024) despite attempting to increase the similarity of the classical and quantum loss landscapes by mixing the effects of the classical parameters in the linear layers [(details)](#model-architectures).
 Upon analyzing the power spectrum of the loss gradients over training iterations, an additional expectation is to see more high-frequency fluctuations for quantum models, reflecting parameter interference effects and more rapid changes as the quantum circuit parameters navigate a more rugged loss landscape.
+For quantum models, an additional hypothesis is that both the Meyer-Wallach global entanglement (MWGE) and the VonNeumann entropy (VNE) of their bottleneck representations should positively correlate to the main complexity metrics (LZC, HE, HFD, DE).
+A final expectation is that the quantum models will generalize more poorly (higher ratio of normalized validation cost: normalized training cost) due to the expected higher loss landscape complexity.
+***!
+TODO: figure out how to normalize quantum and classical trash losses for fair comparison***

 ## Methods
 ### Model Architectures